soyart/fngobot/README.md

 # FnGoBot
 A simple, stupid CLI/Telegram bot for tracking financial markets.
 FnGoBot can be run as a standalone CLI program, or as a Telegram chatbot.
 Both versions share the same text interface (see `bot` package).

+FnGoBot is my practice project for designing more complicated software, parsing JSON responses, and using external libraries.
+It developed from an ugly single-file program into a much more *normal* looking Go project.

 The Telegram part is made possible with [this amazing Go Telegram bot library](https://gopkg.in/tucnak/telebot.v3).
 It fetches quotes from Yahoo!
 Finance (via [finance-go](https://github.com/piquette/finance-go)), [Binance](https://binance.com), [Coinbase](https://coinbase.com), [Satang](https://satangcorp.com), and [Bitkub](https://bitkub.com).

 - Tested on Arch Linux and macOS.